tohhongxiang123/Blog/notes/Y1S1/Intro to Computational Thinking/Assignment1.md

 size stores the number of integers in ar.
 Before and after the function call, ar is an array of integers in ascending order. max is the maximum number of integers which can be stored in ar.
-This means that the function should issue an error message "The array is full\n" and no insertion should be done if *size is equal to max before insertion.
+This means that the function should issue an error message "The array is full\n" and no insertion should be done if \*size is equal to max before insertion.

 2.

 ```c
 void iremove(int *size, int ar[], int num);
 ```

-This function removes the first appearance of the number num from the array ar which has *size numbers in it.
+This function removes the first appearance of the number num from the array ar which has \*size numbers in it.
 Before and after the function call, ar is an array of integers in ascending order.
 Please note:

 -   After the number is removed, the message "The integer is removed\n" should be displayed.
-- If *size is equal to zero, the error message "The array is empty\n" should be displayed.
+-   If \*size is equal to zero, the error message "The array is empty\n" should be displayed.
 -   If num does not appear in ar, the function should issue an error message "The number is not in the array\n".

 3.

 ```c
 void initialize(int *size, int ar[]);
 ```